raj7desai/BranchingInGit/README.md

-# BranchingInGit
-WTF is branching?

-I am Master
+Hey!
+I am a shithole so I deleted all of the Readme